BioShock: Development

-A critical playtest of the game occurred in January 2007, where initial feedback from the players was mostly negative, including issues of the setting being too dark, having no idea where to go, and distrusting Atlas, who at the time was voiced in a southern drawl, described as a "lecherous Colonel Sanders".
-The team took this criticism to heart, revamping several elements during those extra months such as improving the lighting, implementing a quest marker, and using an Irish voice for Atlas to make him sound more trustworthy.
+After early rounds of positive feedback from family and friends, 2K used a beta version to conduct wider focus tests of the first level.
+Initial feedback from players was negative; players were lost and confused by the level, did not know how to use newly-acquired powers, and missed key story information.
+Testers distrusted the Atlas character, who at the time was voiced in a southern accent one tester described as a "lecherous Colonel Sanders".
+Project lead Alyssa Finley called the feedback "brutal", but humbling: the team realized that they were making a complex game that was not accessible to a variety of players.
+The opening levels of the game were redesigned to be more deliberate experiences that taught players key mechanics.
+The lighting was adjusted, a quest marker added for player way finding, and Atlas was given an Irish accent to make him sound more trustworthy.
 During another late-stage playtest with the title "ninety-nine percent" complete according to Levine, the playtesters did not like the game at all as they felt no connection to the player-character Jack, and the person overseeing the tests told Levine that the game was likely to be a failure.
-At this point, BioShock did not have many cutscenes, as Levine was ideologically opposed to them.
-However, the following day, Levine and the lead group came up with a "cheap" way to correct this, by adding the initial cut scene within the plane and the subsequent plane crash, as this helped to set the time frame, place the player in the role of the character, and alluded to the "would you kindly" line later in the game.
+The following day, Levine and the lead group came up with a "cheap" way to correct this, by adding the initial cutscene within the plane and the subsequent plane crash, as this helped to set the time frame, place the player in the role of the character, and alluded to the "would you kindly" twist later in the game.
 Levine likened this approach to the initial aircraft crash at the onset of the television show Lost to quickly establish character and setting.

 Total costs of development was about $25 million.
+During peak development 93 developers across 2K Boston, 2K Australia, and 2K Shanghai, along with more than 30 contractors and game testers, contributed to the game.
 In a 2016 interview, Levine felt that the game could have used about six more months of development to improve the gun combat system and fix lagging issues that occurred during the final boss fight.
-Despite the critical success of the title, many of those on the team would leave Irrational to pursue other projects due to late development strife that occurred.
+Many on the development team would leave Irrational after BioShock shipped due to its difficult development.